 The porcelain material used in Lumineers is very thin – half as thick as regular veneers – yet they are still durable.
 Though Lumineers may not be best for all patients and needs, they can be a great option to improve the beauty of your smile.

-Soda is one of the leading causes for cause of both tooth staining and cavities!
+Soda is one of the leading causes of both tooth staining and cavities!

 Good candidates for cosmetic treatment have healthy teeth and gums and have no major orthodontic issues.
 However, if you have cavities, gum disease, issues with the alignment of your teeth and jaw, or other oral health problems, those issues will need to be addressed before you can benefit from cosmetic dentistry.